aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/dual-chamber-pacemaker-tester/README.md

 - All tests complete before evaluation
 - Failed tests can be re-executed once
 - Persistent failures are routed to manual testing

+## Status
+- Dual-chamber pacemaker validation: Implemented and is actively used in Production QC